LiskArchive/lisk-legacy-docs/start/tutorials.md

 ## Cashback

-The Cashback application is an example of a simple but valid use case - a cashback transaction.
+The Cashback application shows you how to create a new custom transaction inherited from a pre-existing transaction type.

 Built by extending the balance transfer transaction, in addition to the regular transfer functionality, the cashback transaction also applies an inflationary 10% to the senders account.

-__This application tutorial shows you how to create a new custom transaction inherited from a pre-existing transaction type.__
+This tutorial is an example of a simple but valid use case - a cashback transaction.

 - [View the full code example of our Cashback application on GitHub.](https://github.com/LiskHQ/lisk-sdk-examples/tree/development/cashback)
 - [Cashback Tutorial](tutorials/cashback.md)